 Harassment does not require intent to offend.
 Thus, inappropriate conduct meant as a joke, a prank, or even a compliment can lead or contribute to harassment.

 Non-Retaliation: Threats or acts of retaliation against individuals who report inappropriate conduct pursuant to these policies or provide information in connection with a report by another individual will not be tolerated.
-In the event you believe that you have been retaliated against for such action, you should use the procedures in Section III.B of the Employee Handbook to report the pertinent facts promptly.
+In the event you believe that you have been retaliated against for such action, you should use the procedures in Section III.B of the Employee Manual to report the pertinent facts promptly.
 ADCS will investigate and take appropriate action in the manner described above.

 I acknowledge that I have read and understand the Equal Opportunity Policy and Policy Against Harassment and I understand that my violation of these guidelines may result in disciplinary action against me, up to and including unpaid suspension and termination of my employment.